-We have reported the results of operations of SCC as discontinued operations in our consolidated financial statements.
-We allocated a portion of the consolidated tax expense to discontinued operations based on the ratio of the discontinued group's income or loss before allocations.
+We have reported the results of operations of SCC and our medical shape sensing business as discontinued operations in our consolidated financial statements.
+We allocated a portion of the consolidated tax expense to discontinued operations based on the ratio of the discontinued groups' income before allocations.